tomehomme/RShell/README.md

   - Connector: Base class for the && || ; commands.
 Has an RBase* left and RBase* right that allows for the connectors to function how they are meant to.
     - And: Inherited from Connector.
 Handles the && command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and passes.
     - Or: Inherited from Connector.
 Handles the || command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and fails.
-    - Semi: Inherited from Connector.
-Handles the ; command.
-Always executes the second comamnd (RBase* right) even if the first command (RBase* left) executes and fails

 Note: inheritance is denoted by indentation